David Eto'o

-David Pierre Eto'o Fils (born 13 June 1987) is a Cameroonian professional footballer who plays for Eding Sport, as a right winger.
+David Pierre Eto'o Fils (born 13 June 1987) is a Cameroonian former professional footballer who played as a right winger.

 Early and personal life

 Born in Yaoundé, he is the younger brother of Samuel Eto'o, while a younger brother Etienne also played for Real Mallorca.
 His father was also called David.

 Club career

 Eto'o began his career with the Kadji Sports Academy in Cameroon, before moving to Spain at the age of 16 with RCD Mallorca.
 At Mallorca he spent loan spells with Ciudad de Murcia and Yverdon-Sport FC, leaving the club in 2005.
 Short spells at Sedan, FC Champagne Sports, FC Meyrin, SD Ponferradina and US Créteil-Lusitanos followed, before Eto'o signed with Ukrainian side FC Metalurh Donetsk in April 2007.
 He later signed with Greek side Aris, where he went on to have a loan spell at Ilisiakos, after his loan spell ended he left Aris and moved back to Spain in August 2008 and signed a contract with CF Reus Deportiu.
 After two years with CF Reus Deportiu, he later played for Kadji Sports Academy, FC Koper and Union Douala, before signing for Eding Sport in 2018.